QUESTAS GROUP

 Assessment of risks

-With the assistance of Compliance Pronto, an external consulting services provider, we have implemented and embedded an ongoing program to try and continuously improve our visibility into the labour practices in our supply chain and our ability to identify, assess and address risks of modern slavery practices in our operations and supply chain (the “Modern Slavery Risk Mitigation Program”).
+With the assistance of Compliance Pronto, an external compliance consulting services provider, we have implemented and embedded an ongoing program to continuously improve our visibility into the labour practices in our supply chain and our ability to identify, assess and address risks of modern slavery practices in our operations and supply chain (the “Modern Slavery Risk Mitigation Program”).

-The Modern Slavery Risk Mitigation Program is intended to be continuously reviewed and improved as time goes on and currently includes –
+The Modern Slavery Risk Mitigation Program is intended to be continuously reviewed and improved as time goes on and currently includes :

 Our Supplier Code of Conduct contains robust modern slavery contract warranties and covenants from suppliers.
-It includes recommendations that our suppliers “push” these same warranties and covenants up the supply chain by including them in their procurement contracts with their respective suppliers (our second-tier suppliers).
+It includes recommendations that our suppliers “push” or "flow-down" these same warranties and covenants throughout the supply chain by including them in their procurement contracts with their respective suppliers (our second-tier suppliers).
 A plan is in place to raise awareness of our Supplier Code of Conduct as part of the onboarding process for all new suppliers and new contract awards.

 Mapping of and assigning a risk rating to key first-tier suppliers in our supply chain based on perceived country level risk, business sector and industry risk, specific product and/or services risk and spend level.